BC Codes 2018

 The Province has adopted the 2018 edition of the British Columbia Building Code, including Book II Plumbing Services, and the BC Fire Code (BC Codes 2018).

-The BC Codes 2018 are effective December 10, 2018 and will apply to building permits applied for on or after that date.
+The BC Codes 2018 are effective December 10, 2018 and apply to building permits applied for on or after that date.
 Buildings with permits in place under the BC Building Code 2012 will generally not be affected.

 Errata and Revisions